The case for local production

 - keeps income and profits local

-- reduces carbon emissions
+- reduces carbon emissions from transport

 - creates self-sufficiency and resilience, and